TheDeanLab/navigate-at-scale/_sources/user_guide/autonomous_routines.rst.txt

 #.
 The robot arm retracts backward (w.r.t. to the TRF) by the *engage_header_distance*.

-   * The robot arm has now attached the sample and is waiting for the microscope to beign imaging the sample.
+   * The robot arm has now attached the sample and is waiting for the microscope to begin imaging the sample.

 #.
 The robot arm moves forward (w.r.t. to the TRF) by the *engage_header_distance* and grips the
    sample.